-Cadwalader Ringgold was a US Navy officer who served in the US Exploring Expedition and later headed an expedtion to the Northwest, before retiring briefly before the Civil War.
-Ringgold entered the US Navy in 1819 and commanded the schoone Weazel against West Indian pirates in the late 1820s.
-From 1838 to 1842, he participated in the Wilkes Expedition, In August 1841, Ringgold let a 60-map exploring party in San Francisco Bay, exploring the sources of the Bay for 20 days.
+Cadwalader Ringgold was a US Navy officer who served in the US Exploring Expedition and later headed an expedtion to the northwest, before retiring briefly before the Civil War.
+Ringgold entered the US Navy in 1819 and commanded the schooner Weazel, against West Indian pirates in the late 1820s.
+From 1838 to 1842, he participated in the Wilkes Expedition.
+In August 1841, Ringgold led a 60-map exploring party in San Francisco Bay, exploring the sources of the Bay for 20 days.
 This expedition travelled as far as Colusa, California.

 In July 1849, Ringgold returned to San Francisco as commander of an official survey team surveying the harbor, shortly after the announcement of the discovery of gold in California.